oihi08/webrtc/readme.md

   - Go to **http://localhost:8080/www/**

 Now, open two browser with this url and write in both different name and enter *login*.
-Then, in one of this browser, push *call* and accept "cam" permissions.
+Then, in one of this browser, push *call* and accept camera permissions.